matthieuSolente/wcag-for-email/README.md

 - Optimize compatibility with current and future users' tools.

 Each of the twelve guidelines is broken down into one or more "success criteria" of level A, AA or AAA, which become the basis for evaluating the accessibility of the site.

+## 2018 WCAG 2.1

+In June 2028, WCAG 2.1 was released.
+Rather than a complete overhaul as was seen in the transition from version 1.0 to version 2.0, WCAG 2.1 added success criteria to the existing 2.0 guidelines.
+This addition of new rules—rather than re-establishing old rules—is a testament to the careful crafting of WCAG 2.0.
+Many of the new rules in WCAG 2.1 remove accessibility barriers that have become apparent as mobile web browsing has become more popular.

+## 2023 WCAG 2.2

+In August 2023, WCAG 2.2 is published.
+Again an extension of the existing standards, the WCAG 2.2 working draft currently includes new success criteria and implements a change to an existing success criterion (2.4.7: Focus Visible will move from conformance level AA to level A).

 ### Guidelines